mattermost/docs/source/install/config-tls-mattermost.rst

 The easiest option is to set up TLS on the Mattermost Server, but if you expect to have more than 200 users, use a proxy for better performance.
 A proxy server also provides standard HTTP request logs.

 .. note::
    Your Mattermost server must be accessible from the Let's Encrypt in order to verify your domain name and issue the certificate.
-Be sure to open your firewall and configure any reverse proxies to forward traffic to port 80 and 443.
-More information can be found `at Let's Encrypt <https://letsencrypt.org/how-it-works/>`__
+Be sure to open your firewall and configure any reverse proxies to forward traffic to ports 80 and 443.
+More information can be found _`at Let's Encrypt <https://letsencrypt.org/how-it-works/>`__.

 **Configure TLS on the Mattermost Server**: